mamounlyes/Hybrid-of-RSA-algorithm-and-DNA-sequence-coding-for-image-encryption-/README.md

 ```bash
 Histogram .py
 ```
-after running the code you will upload an image and the RDB histogram automatically saved in the directory where you saved the `RSA-DNA.py` file
+after running the code you will upload an image and the RDB histogram will be automatically saved in the directory where you saved the `RSA-DNA.py` file

 The RGB Histogram of image 1